-This paper analyzes public debates around land use and densification in Switzerland and the Netherlands to understand how private and public interests are related in the context of urban growth.
-The paper is based on the hypothesis that, while there is consensus on the desirability of densification, its implementation can lead to tensions on a local level.
+Abstract: This paper analyzes public debates around land use and densification in Switzerland and the Netherlands to understand how private and public interests are related in the context of urban growth.
+It is based on the hypothesis that, while there is consensus on the desirability of densification, its implementation can lead to tensions on a local level.
 Therefore, the acceptance of densification is considered essential for successful implementation.
 We report on quantitative and qualitative discourse analysis covering public media outlets between 2010 and 2019.
-During this period, both countries implemented policies to limit land take and promote densification.
+During this period, both Switzerland and the Netherlands implemented policies to limit land take and promote densification.
 Focusing on indicators of spatial equity, we examined the debates in terms of distributive and procedural dimensions of justice.
-The results show that, in both countries, the debate revolves primarily around private interests related to ownership, property value, and character of place.
-Moreover, this set of arguments often relates to conflicting social values such as perceived restrictions on freedom of choice, fear of increasing social division, and lack of communality.
+The results show that the debate in both countries revolved primarily around private interests related to ownership, property value, and character of place.
+Most debates documented the interests of insiders and, in particular, revealed the NIMBY effect (for “not in my back yard”) associated with issues of change in the built environment.
+Public interests and the interests of outsiders, in contrast, were rarely considered in the debates.
+In addition, we find that, in the face of impending building change, arguments often reflected conflicting social values, such as perceived restrictions on choice, fears of increased social division, and lack of community.

 Keywords: Densification; Discourse Analysis; Spatial Justice; Urban Design and Planning

-Densification is a policy objective in itself and part of broader urbanization strategies like the Compact City (European Commission, 2011), Green Growth (OECD, 2012), or New Urbanism (Dierwechter, 2014; Westerink et al., 2013).
-Advantages and disadvantages of densification (Barresi, 2018; Cerin et al., 2020; Claassens, Koomen, & Rouwendal, 2020) and its potential to absorb population growth (Amer, Mustafa, Teller, Attia, & Reiter, 2017; Nabielek, Boschman, Harbers, Piek, & Vlonk, 2012) have been extensively studied.
+Densification is a policy objective in itself and part of broader urbanisation strategies like the Compact City (European Commission, 2011), Green Growth (OECD, 2012), or New Urbanism (Dierwechter, 2014; Westerink et al., 2013).
+The advantages and disadvantages of densification (Barresi, 2018; Cerin et al., 2020; Claassens, Koomen, & Rouwendal, 2020) and its potential to absorb population growth (Amer, Mustafa, Teller, Attia, & Reiter, 2017; Nabielek, Boschman, Harbers, Piek, & Vlonk, 2012) have been extensively studied.
 Less attention has been directed towards related perceptions of tensions between private and public interests (Honey-Rosés & Zapata, 2020).
-Whereas there often is broad support for protecting green space, providing needed housing, supporting urban services, and promoting more sustainable lifestyles, implementations of densification nevertheless often face opposition.
-Such resistance may leads to NIMBYism (for “not in my back yard”) and underscores tensions between public and private interests.
+Whereas protecting green space, providing needed housing, supporting urban services, and promoting more sustainable lifestyles are widely endorsed, densification implementations are nevertheless often met with opposition.
+Such resistance may lead to NIMBY-ism (for “not in my back yard”) and underscores tensions between public and private interests.